-On 30 September 2015, the Bank entered into a PKO Bank Hipoteczny Bond Issuance Programme Agreement (the "Programme") with PKO BP for a Programme amount of up to PLN 2,000,000 thousand over a period of 4 years, as well as an Underwriting Agreement under which the Underwriter assumes the obligation to take up the Issuer's Bonds for its own account up to the amount of PLN 2 000 000 thousand.
+On 30 September 2015, the Bank entered into a PKO Bank Hipoteczny Bond Issuance Programme Agreement (the "Programme") with PKO BP for a Programme amount of up to PLN 2,000,000 thousand over a period of 4 years, as well as an Underwriting Agreement under which the Underwriter assumes the obligation to take up the Bank's bonds for its own account up to the amount of PLN 2 000 000 thousand.
 Based on an annex signed on 30 September 2019, the parties extended both agreements for a subsequent 4-year period.
-By annexing the agreement, the Programme amount was PLN 6,000,000 thousand as at 31 December 2022.
+By annexing the agreement, the amount of the Programme was increased by PLN 2,000,000 thousand, i.e. to PLN 4,000,000.

-On 16 October 2020, an annex to the Bond Issue Programme was signed, extending the maximum maturity of the bonds issued from 12 to 36 months and extending the catalogue of the types of bonds issued from discount bonds to zero coupon bonds, fixed coupon bonds and variable coupon bonds.
+On 16 October 2020, an annex to the Programme was signed, extending the maximum maturity of the bonds issued from 12 to 36 months and extending the catalogue of the types of bonds issued from discount bonds to zero coupon bonds, fixed coupon bonds and variable coupon bonds.
+By annexing the agreement, the amount of the programme was increased by PLN 2,000,000 thousand, i.e. to PLN 6,000,000 thousand.